-To begin, the concept of 'safe countries' or 'safe third countries' lacks a clear legal basis in IRL and IHRL.
-The sexisted alongside the legal evolution of international human rights and protection obligations.
-Nonetheless, the background to the concepts of 'safe third country' and 'country of first asylum' can be found in EXCOM Conclusion 58 (XL).
-This instrument addresses the phenomenon of asylum seekers who 'move irregularly from countries where they have already found protection in order to seek asylum or permanent
+To begin, the concept of 'safe countries' or 'safe third countries lack a clear legal basis in IRL and IHRL.634 It has existed alongside the legal evolution of international human rights and protection obligations.635 Nonetheless, the background to the concepts of 'safe third country' and 'country of first asylum' can be found in EXCOM Conclusion 58 (XL).636 This instrument addresses the phenomenon of asylum seekers who 'move irregularly from countries where they have already found protection in order to seek asylum or permanent resettlement elsewhere.'637 Conclusion 58(XL) allows individuals to be returned to the country where they have already found protection.
+638 And, it is this return that countries have sought to facilitate through the signing of international bilateral and multilateral treaties.
+The conclusion discusses the movement of asylum seeker who 'already found protection.'639 However, it does not define protection, and does not address asylum seekers in transit in another safe country.
+This ambiguity sparked international debate among states,640 which led to a controversy over what constitutes a 'safe third country' and a 'first country of asylum.'